-Some customers, especially DIY makers, soldered a Zener diode in a wrong position.
+Some customers, especially DIY makers, soldered a Zener diode in the wrong position.

 Please remember that we already setup the max voltage and current for the laser you got.
-If you get a DIY unit then it is always on your risk to setup and tune the laser diode.
-We do not provide warranty on DIY units.
+If you get a DIY unit then it is always on your risk to setup and tunes the laser diode.
+We do not provide a warranty on DIY units.

-In case you feel that the laser diode it is not as powerful as it should be we need to make an inspection to find if it is a systematical mistake or not.
+In case you feel that the laser diode it is not as powerful as it should be we need to make an inspection to find if it is a systematic mistake or not.

-It is very important to avoid such problems in future.
+It is very important to avoid such problems in the future.

 When we have sent a 2 spare laser diodes for a customer for fixing, he stated that he could not repair it and sent us back a laser module with 1 damaged diode and 2 diodes were just fine and worked properly.
 It means that it was just lack of knowledge and skills for repairing the laser unit.

 Another thing that if a customer fails to cut something like we show on our videos – there could be a lot of reasons on that, not necessarily that our laser is not good enough – it could be that simply material is different.
 Even 3 mm birch plywood could have more than 10 variations.